“Strength and honour are her clothing; and she shall rejoice in time to come” (Proverbs 31:25, KJV).

 Paul tells us that rejoicing takes place in our minds.
 It’s all what we think about.
 When we feel ourselves getting anxious over our trials, we first must take our concerns to God in prayer.

-“Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God” (Philippians 4:6, NIV).
+“Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God” (Philippians 4:6).

 God’s peace will fill our minds (Philippians 4:7), which is exactly what we’re hoping for.
 But will His peace stay?
 Only if we train our minds to continue thinking good thoughts.

-Proverbs 11:16 says that “a gracious woman retaineth honour.”
-Honor comes when we honor God (1 Samuel 2:30), when we fear God, and when we have humility (Proverbs 22:4).
+Proverbs 11:16 says that “a gracious woman retains honor.”
+Honor comes when we honor God (1 Samuel 2:30) and when we have humility (Proverbs 22:4).
 Again, these things are all very easy to do when life is easy.
 Can we honor and fear God with humility when we don’t understand why He’s allowing bad things to happen?

 Are we gracious in the tough times?
 Do we get grumpy when life is tough?
 Or do we rejoice, taking captive our thoughts and reacting with strength and honor?